 Figure 1: Species differed in their degree centrality and eiganvector centrality.

+Might cut this figure unless it is showing something important.

 Figure 2: Foundation plants interact with a greater proportion of conspecifics than heterospecifics.
 Proportions inreased with degree, and proportion conspecifics only increased with shrub density.
 Values are the number of interactors standardized by the number of potentially interacting plants within the network.
+LOOKS GOOD keep

 Table 3: Result from multinomial regression showing influencers on plant-plant interaction network modularity.